- Membership Forms

 - A Pot

 - This is the helmet everyone wears.
-You can buy one at Ol’ Sarge’s on Northgate (College Main across from Antonio’s Pizza and Holick’s).
+Pots can be bought at Sarge’s on Northgate, Holick’s, and most Military Depots.
+Pots MUST have liners.
 If you’re just visiting, we’ll have a couple of extras available, but supplies are limited.
 You will not be allowed in the woods or at stack site without a pot.
-A pot is not required for Burn night.
+A pot is not required for Burn Night.

 - Bonfire clothes.
 You’ll want to wear clothes that you don’t plan on using again outside of Bonfire.
 You’ll only need one set.
-And don’t wash ’em.
-That smell is good memories.
+Don’t wash ’em.
 Long pants or overalls and any ol’ shirt will do.
 When choosing pants, make sure they’re not too long or excessively baggy.
-Too much extra material will get in the way and could cause you to trip.
-Consider wearing a long-sleeved shirt or having a long-sleeved shirt to wear on top of a sleeveless or short-sleeved shirt
+You don’t want to trip over excess material.

 - Steel toe work boots are mandatory.